Indian Food Catering in Dallas: Menus, Costs, and a Better Option (2026)

 Almost every Dallas Indian caterer offers the same butter-chicken-and-naan buffet.
 Adding handmade momos gives guests something fresh and memorable while keeping everything else familiar.
 It is the easiest way to make an Indian spread feel special without taking a risk on the rest of the menu.

-How much to order per guest
+How much Indian food do you order per guest?

 | Guests | Curry trays | Rice/biryani | Veg + dal | Momos (optional) |